mincong-h/mincong-h.github.io/_posts/2023-06-27-chinese-software-mirrors.md

 ## Mirror Choices

+In the previous sections, we discussed examples from Docker, Python, Brew, and Ruby.
+But we didn't mention the possible choices for mirrors.
 There are multiple choices of mirror in China:

 * **Aliyun Mirror (阿里巴巴开源镜像站)** <https://developer.aliyun.com/mirror/>, which is a multipurpose mirror.
 It can be used for different categories: container, framework/tool, operating system (OS), programming language, etc. Founded in 2009, Alibaba Cloud is the world's leading cloud computing and artificial intelligence technology company, serving enterprises, developers, and government agencies in more than 200 countries and regions.
+* **Tencent Mirror (腾讯云)** <https://mirrors.tencent.com/> which is a multipurpose mirror.
+Tencent Cloud provides secure and stable cloud computing services for millions of enterprises and developers, covering a full range of cloud services and solutions for various industries, including cloud servers, cloud database, cloud storage, video and CDN, domain name registration, etc.
 * **Azure Container Registry** <https://dockerhub.azk8s.cn>.
 Azure cloud service is a flexible enterprise-level public cloud platform, providing database, cloud service, cloud storage, artificial intelligence Internet, CDN and other efficient, stable and scalable cloud services. _Note that ACR does not provide public anonymous access functionality on Azure China, this feature is in public preview on global Azure  ([link](https://github.com/Azure/container-service-for-azure-china/issues/60))._
 * **163 Mirror (网易镜像)** <https://mirrors.163.com> 163 Wangyi is a leading Internet technology company in China, providing users with free mailboxes, games, search engine services, more than 30 content channels such as news, entertainment, sports, and blogs, videos, forums and other interactive exchanges.
 * **Huawei Mirror (华为镜像)** <https://mirrors.huaweicloud.com/home> Huawei Cloud provides stable, reliable, secure, reliable, and sustainable cloud services, and is committed to empower the cloud and building a cloud foundation for the intelligent world.
 Help enterprises reduce costs and increase efficiency, the common choice of 3 million customers around the world.